-Appropriate treatment for headaches is highly specialized and depends on the specific patient’s response, any associated health conditions and the type of headache diagnosed.
+Appropriate treatment for headaches is highly specialized and depends on the specific patient’s response, any associated health conditions, and the type of headache diagnosed.
 Headache treatment is divided into two categories: abortive and prophylactic (long term).
-Abortive treatment addresses a headache in progress and prophylactic treatment offers solutions intended to prevent headache recurrence.
+Abortive treatment addresses a headache that you’re currently experiencing, while prophylactic treatment offers solutions intended to prevent headache from happening in the future.

-Although drug treatments are effective for some patients, for treatment of some types of headaches for a particular incident and for relatively short periods of time (abortive treatment), they usually do not address or cure the underlying conditions.
+Although drug treatments are effective for some patients, for some types of headaches they usually do not address or cure the underlying conditions.
 Because of this, more and more headache sufferers have turned to complementary or alternative treatments such as chiropractic manipulation, acupuncture and therapeutic massage.

 Before suggesting any treatment, Dr. Alex will assess your general health via physical examination.
 If his examination does not reveal a cause for your headaches that he can successfully treat, he will refer you to another medical professional.
 If, however, Dr. Alex determines that the cause of your headaches can be resolved through manipulation and/or acupuncture he will recommend that course of treatment with the goal of preventing or minimizing future occurrences.